 Being a FWS student at PBA allows you to explore career fields, develop communication, organization, and time management skills, and build a professional network.
 Our students also enjoy the positive Christian work environment, on the job training, and flexible hours and work schedules.

-Your rate of pay is determined by your year in school and the nature of the work involved.
-For on-campus positions the pay is as follows:
+Rate of pay for on-campus positions is determined by your year in school and the nature of the work involved.

 Please note that the rate of pay for jobs off-campus positions for all years is $10-13 per hour.